neerajteja17/PYTHON/README.md

 Graphical Interface: Creates a window with a button.
 Interactivity: Clicking the button displays a message.

-# Explanation:

-tk.Tk(): Initializes the main window.
-Label: Displays text in the window.
-Button: Triggers an action when clicked. mainloop(): Starts the Tkinter event loop to display the GUI.

 Feel free to contribute or provide suggestions for improvement!